marioemmanuel/bibliotek/README.md

 $ make
 ```

+### Installation

+- Copy bibliotek binary to /usr/local/bin
+- Choose a deployment folder anywhere in your filesystem
-Deploy your folder structure and markdown files under `content` subfolder.
+- Ensure that the folder contains `content` subfolder with your folder structure and markdown files.
+- Ensure that the folder contains `static` with the files provided.
+Those can be customised.

 ### Running